syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Search-For-Text-Instance.md

 </table>

-N>[Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) does not support diagonal text search.
+N>[Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) does not support diagonal text search for now.

 ## How to initiate text search?